RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 (survival measure) and decreases downward as the line moves across the x-axis (time).

-Censoring is an important concept in SA and occurs
+Censoring is an important concept in SA.

 ### Limitations